 25 March 2024

-In this In Practice article leading UK and international legal authority on Islamic financial law, Dr Lu’ayy Minwer Al-Rimawi, explains how the Bank of England’s webpages need to demonstrate a better understanding of Islamic finance law.
+In this In Practice article, UK and international legal authority on Islamic financial law, Dr Lu’ayy Minwer Al-Rimawi, questions the excessive use of exclusion clauses in the UK’s latest Sukuk issuance to exclude liability for Shariah compliance.

 Recurring revenue-based deals